-Because I chose not to use iterative calculation when figuring loan interest, I show you instead how to use Goal Seek with the model.
+Because I chose not to use iterative calculation when figuring loan interest, in this tutorial I show you instead how to use Goal Seek with the model to size your construction loan.
 The Goal Seek method allows you to properly calculate the total equity and debt required; which in turn calculates an interest reserve for the construction period.

 While this method is not fully dynamic, I believe it is preferable to dealing with a circular reference when calculating construction interest.

 Also important to note, the model only calculates development period cash flows.
 It does not model operating cash flows or partnership-level cash flows.
 With that said, the model can easily be integrated with your DCF and waterfall to create a pretty comprehensive development model.

 Important Changes to the Model Since Recording this Tutorial

 While the core aspects of the model have largely stayed the same, you’ll notice some key differences between the version of the model used in the video below, and the version you’ve likely downloaded.
 Here are a few things to keep your eye out for:

 - Most importantly, since recording this video I’ve gone away from the “Length” input on the Budget tab and instead have gone to 1st month and last month inputs.
 In other words, rather than entering the first month that a budget item begins to fund, followed by the length (in months) that the budget item will fund, instead the user enters the first month that a budget item begins to fund and the last month the budget item funds.
 The Length is then automatically calculated.
 This makes modeling your construction draw much easier.